Home Blog Central Photovault Links About Me

 cagematch.net

+Pro-wrestling database!
+Matches, wrestlers, events, titles, anything you can think of and more!
 See my thoughts on cagematch below and the western pro wrestling fandom/online community below.

 Strike battles are my favourite spot in puroresu...
 And this match has one of the wildest and stiffest strike battle I've ever seen...

-Oh, by the way, all the gifs (unless specified) in this page were made by me by hacking together a little script in linux using screencast and ffmpeg.
+Oh, by the way, all the gifs in this page were made by me (unless specified) by hacking together a little script in linux using screencast and ffmpeg.
 I will show it off here someday.

 << Go back <<